westmarchjournal/website/pages/staff.md

 love of baroque music and Latin means that he often feels as if he lives in the wrong century, but he also likes being able to use the Web both to read and to share writing.
-He is still trying to understand what overlap between web technology and harpsichords is, but he might find out what it is eventually if he keeps thinking about it for long enough.
+He is still trying to understand what the overlap between web technology and harpsichords is, but he might find out what it is eventually if he keeps thinking about it for long enough.
 [His duck, Scramble](https://scrambletheduck.org), is a local celebrity